EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/project-manager.md

         cat output.log
         ```

-* Example contents of each file are:
+* Example contents of each file are as follows:

     * `hello-world.txt`: